ReverseBits

 Shared business logic and types ready to lift into React Native if a mobile app is on the roadmap.
 We design for the share boundary from day one.

-What reverseBits React projects deliver
+What reverseBits deliver in React Projects?

 We engineer frontend codebases teams can maintain a year later, not throwaway prototypes.